The Department of Mathematics and Natural Sciences

 • represents research and teaching in the classical scientific disciplines of chemistry, mathematics and physics.

-• offers courses of study in each of these fields.
+• offers degree programs in each of these fields.

-• is responsible for the basic teaching in these subjects for all degree courses at TU Ilmenau.
+• is responsible for basic teaching in these subjects for all degree programs at TU Ilmenau.

 istock